An Agile or Waterfall approach to bespoke software development?

 When the work is completed at the end of each sprint, the aim is that it is delivered to the client as a complete feature that provides real business value.
 The client will have opportunity to review the work delivered to evaluate suitability.

 This constant feedback loop gives developers and clients the chance to add, amend or remove features regularly throughout the project lifecycle, in line with current business needs.
 If all the necessary work hasn’t been completed in a specific sprint or phase, any deliverables can be reprioritised and reorganised to recreate a defined plan.
 Typically this would mean that the process loop outlined below is completed every iteration (e.g. every two weeks) and then repeated until the project is delivered.

 Having the ability to rapidly respond to changing requirements is imperative to a successful bespoke software development project.
 By choosing an Agile development approach, you can see how your development is progressing after each sprint, to get a better idea of the features that deliver most value and calculate how to evolve the software further.

-This ability to make changes and re-prioritise workloads within an Agile software development approach brings much more collaboration and challenging of ideas between the two sets of experts involved (you can read our blog on this ideology here) which again only bolsters the quality of the end product.
+This ability to make changes and re-prioritise workloads within an Agile software development approach brings much more collaboration and challenging of ideas between the two sets of experts involved, which again only bolsters the quality of the end product.